 Launched in 2006, the UWM Research Foundation has managed many new ideas, resulting in:

 UWM has been building bridges and nurturing partnerships with nonprofits and service providers across southeastern Wisconsin for nearly 30 years.
 The White House and Carnegie Foundation recognized UWM in 2015 for this work with two major commendations, a spot on the President’s Higher Education Community Service Honor Roll and a community engagement classification from the Carnegie Foundation for the Advancement of Teaching.
-On average, our students volunteer 43,000 hours per year, and UWM faculty, staff and students partner with more than 4,000 schools, businesses, community groups and other organizations
+In 2015-16, students completed more than 59,000 hours of service, many of them through service-learning classes.
+Faculty, staff and students partnered with nearly 180 non-profit and governmental agencies.

 Wisconsin jobs created and supported: